One carryon suitcase: How to pack comfortably and sustainably

 • Universal adapter: If you’re going to travel to several different continents in your lifetime, this is definitely a worthwhile investment.
 We only needed this one device to charge everything- our phones, cameras, backup chargers, headphones, etc. With the 4 USB areas and the actual plug, you can charge 5 devices at once anywhere in the world.

 • Backup charger: This is essential when traveling, as you will need to navigate places using Google Maps, which will drain your phone battery fast.
 You do not want your phone to die when you’re traveling- your phone has your hotel address, your ability to call for directions or a taxi or public transit, your reservations…you cannot let your phone run out of battery!
 You need one that is small and light enough to carry with you at all times, because you’ll only need it when you don’t expect to.
 It should have the charging cables included and be able to charge at least twice, in case you’re on a multiday trip.
-This one does all of the above.
+This one does all of the above and is recommended by Wirecutter.
+If you have an older iPhone, this backup charger will work for you, comes in fun colors, and has the charging cables included as well!
+This is the brand I have.

 • A lightweight fleece like this one.